rampatra/jbot/README.md

 8. `$ heroku ps:scale web=1` - Start your application.

 You can now start talking with your Bot, send commands to your Slash Command or play with Incoming Webhooks ;)

+### Contributions

+If you would like like to contribute, raise an issue on Github and I would be more than happy to discuss :)

+### Donations

+[Buy me a coffee](https://www.bountysource.com/teams/botkit) so that I stay awake whole night and complete Botkit soon enough :D